PHYSICAL THERAPYSpring Creek Medical Center Physical Therapy in Logan

 What is Physical Therapy?

-The main purpose of physical therapy is to improve the quality of your daily life.
-Physical therapists are trained movement experts who improve the quality of life through prescribed exercise, hands-on care, and patient education.
-Our physical therapist helps reduce pain, restore function, improve mobility, build strength, avoid surgery, and prevent the overuse of opioids.
+The main purpose of Spring Creek Medical Center’s physical therapy in Logan is to improve the quality of your daily life.
+Physical therapists are trained experts who improve the quality of life through prescribed exercise, hands-on care, and patient education.
+Physical therapy helps reduce pain, restore function, improve mobility, build strength, and prevent the overuse of opioids.
 Pain-free movement is crucial to your quality of life, your ability to earn a living, and your independence.

 At Spring Creek Medical Center, our physical therapist treats patients with a variety of health conditions.
-The typical physical therapy patient you imagine is probably either recovering from surgery, a car accident or dealing with a chronic health condition or disability that affects mobility.
-While that may be the case for some, physical therapy is incredibly beneficial for anyone that suffers with:
+The typical patient you probably imagine is either recovering from surgery or a car accident.
+However, those aren’t the only circumstances that could benefit from physical therapy.

 - neck pain